 Craving open spaces and a new life in the wild, Kristin and Julius decided to move to Canada.
 After a chance visit while driving across British Columbia they fell in love with the property and its location.

-More than a decade on, Julius and Kristin now run a small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.
+For nearly 15 years, Julius and Kristin ran the small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.
+Kristin died tragically after a short battle with cancer in early 2020.

-Each year Julius and Kristin take in a small number of guests who come to experience their verdant British Columbia valley, its flora and fauna, and the hauntingly beautiful surrounding mountains.
+Each year Wild Bear Lodge takes in a small number of guests who come to experience their verdant British Columbia valley, its flora and fauna, and the hauntingly beautiful surrounding mountains.

 In the spring Julius and a small team of highly-talented guides will take you out to view the local wildlife.